JacquesRogueOne/java17_to_java18/README.md

 Some new features in Java 18 you will have to play with :

-(All showed examples are mostly from OpenJDK website)

 ## Pattern matching for switch (second preview)
 Reference : [JEP 420](https://openjdk.java.net/jeps/420)